 It is tempting to borrow some of that equity to make home improvements, pay off credit cards, or fund college tuition.
 But you need to figure out if you will be able to handle the additional debt payments.
 Also, the home is on the line when you borrow against it with a home equity loan with a fixed interest rate.

 So, a home equity mortgage can make a lot of financial sense because of the high amount you can borrow and the low home equity rates.
 Just make sure you can pay it back.
-Once you crunch the numbers and determine your needs, talk to best home equity loan lenders about a fixed rate second mortgage.
+Once you crunch the numbers and determine your needs, talk to the best home equity loan lender about a fixed rate second mortgage.
 Find out more on tax incentives for HELOC interest today.

 Why Would You Want a Home Equity Loan?